kzima/react-static/README.md

 ## Configuration

 ```
-"paths" - either an array of paths, i.e. ["/", "/page1"] or a path to a JSON file i.e. custom.json (*defaults to ["/"]) ;
+"paths" - either an array of paths, i.e. ["/", "/page1"] or a path to a JSON file i.e. custom.json (*defaults to ["/"])
-"port" - you might specify port if you run into conflicts on your machine (*defaults to "2999");
+"port" - you might specify port if you run into conflicts on your machine (*defaults to "2999")
-"publicPath" - a virtual path in the url, i.e. "/static" (*defaults to "/");
+"publicPath" - a virtual path in the url, i.e. "/static" (*defaults to "/")
-"baseDir": - a path to your output folder, i.e. "build","dist"(defaults to "dist")
+"outputPath": - a path to your output folder, i.e. "build","dist"(defaults to "dist")
 ```

 ## The Alternatives